 5. Add gochujang and kimchi.
 Stir-fry for a minute.

 6. Add rice, soy sauce and kimchi juice.
 Stir to combine well.

 7. Lastly add sesame oil and dash of black pepper.
-Serve topped with fried egg, spring onions, and shredded seaweed.
+Serve topped with fried egg, spring onions, and shredded seaweed or seaweed rice seasoning.

 totally delicious! the pear adds such a great sweetness to the meat. recommended!